-To make animation, means you gotta find funding and Denver wasted no time with his second project, Tales of Esluna: The First Monolith.
+To make animation, means you gotta find funding and Denver wasted no time with his third project, Tales of Esluna: The First Monolith.
 Tales has already secured complete funding thanks to the innovative platform Storyhive.
 And the young filmmaker recently racked up another achievement: a series development deal with Corus Entertainment based on his short, SOS.

 Check out Denver’s journey below with our exclusive interview, and I guarantee that whether it’s how to make animation or producing and directing film, you’ll walk away with a stash of creative tools to kick your imagination into high gear.

 RB: Can you describe the feeling and perhaps the validation of winning an award at such a major event like San Diego Comic-Con?

 DJ: It was very unexpected.
 It was really awesome to win the award and shake the judges’ hands and hear them explain why they loved the film, telling me that they understood the film and my goal in telling the story.